lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

 > A Group Representation Constituency (GRC) is a type of electoral constituency (unique to Singaporean politics.
-They are multi-member constituencies (usually 4, 5 or 6 seats) which are contested by candidates by teams of candidates **from one party**---or from independents.
+They are multi-member constituencies (usually 4, 5 or 6 seats) which are contested by teams of candidates **from one party** or from independents.

 In each GRC, at least one candidate in the slate must be from a minority race (ergo non-Chinese).
 The ostensible purpose of the GRC system is to ensure